 core tests to assess dyslexia, our reading evaluations include

 and concentration, visual tracking, etc.) to provide a greater understanding of one's individual learning challenges and learning styles.

 Attention Deficit Disorders - ADD and ADHD:

-A child with an attentional disorder is frequently described as having a short attention span and as being distractible.
+A person with an attentional disorder is frequently described as having a short attention span and as being distractible.
 However, in fact, distractibility and inattentiveness are not synonymous.
 Distractibility refers to how quickly one can be pulled off-task.
 Attention, on the other hand, consists of several different processes.
 Some of the most important ones are: selecting that to which to pay attention at a specific moment in time, sustaining or paying attention for an extended period of time, resisting or avoiding things that remove one's attention from where it needs to be, and shifting attention to something else when needed.
 Children and adults with ADD or ADHD can have difficulty with just one or more attentional processes.

 Our attentional disorder evaluations utilize the most advanced measures, questionnaires, and computer based assessments to evaluate all the different processes that encompass attention and provide very specific recommendations to improve each area.